 The most interesting aspect of this paint is its self-priming ability over a wide range of surfaces.
 You don’t need to prime or sand most surfaces.
 The finish is ultra-matte, a chalk-like look.

 There are not many non-toxic paints that can be used on cabinets, this is one of them.
-(I mention the others in the post on paints and sealers).
+(I mention the others in the main post on paints).
 What’s easy about this one is it goes over many cabinets types and finishes without sanding or priming.

 It also works as one of the only non-toxic chalkboard paint (to write on).